larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # replace with your own
 LayoutList=no
 LayoutLoopCount=-1
+# pc105 is what I have on Model.
-# pc105 is standard keyboard, replace if different with yours
+# 104 is for US standard ANSI keyboards,
+# 105 for most other countries ISO standard
 Model=pc105
 ResetOldOptions=false
 ShowFlag=false